Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

-To obtain real response variable data that pairs with our real rainfall data, daily streamflow data from the Koksilah River was gathered from the HYDAT database \citep{albers2017tidy}, and daily streamflow data from the Withlachoochee River was taken from CAMELS \citep{addor2017camels}.
-The average daily streamflow for both rivers is visualized in Figure \ref{fig:RainfallStreamflow}.
-After performing initial data exploration and methodological experimentation, we decided to transform streamflow $Q$ via $log(Q+1)$, since this transform improved predictive performance and removed patterns and non-Gaussianity from the residual plots.
+Daily streamflow data from the Koksilah River and the Withlachoochee River were gathered from the Environment Canada HYDAT database and from CAMELS \citep{addor2017camels}, respectively.
+The average daily streamflow for both rivers is visualized in Figure~\ref{fig:RainfallStreamflow}.
+To improve predictive performance and remove patterns and non-Gaussianity from the residual plots, we transform streamflow $y$ via $y_{new} = \log(y+1)$.
 The estimates of our hyperparameters $w_h$ and $w_v$ are obtained after splitting the data with 80\% of the data for training and 20\% of the data for validation.
 The final estimates of $\beta(s,t)$, $\delta(t)$, and the whole dataset $R^2$ are then obtained by training on all available data.
 We also evaluate the predictive performance of our model with a test set.
 To compute test set $R^2$ values, we split the data with 60\% for training, 20\% for optimizing the hyperparameters $w_h$ and $w_v$, and 20\% for testing.
-We present our results for both rivers below.